owncast/owncast.github.io/docs/configuration/plugins.md

 Plugins let you add new behavior to your Owncast server without writing code yourself.
 They're small add-ons that run inside Owncast and can react to chat, viewers, stream events, and the fediverse.
 A plugin is delivered as a single `.ocpkg` file you upload from the admin.

 It is very early in the plugin ecosystem.
 The API is new and evolving, and there are only a few plugins available today.
-But the potential is huge: you can add chat bots, stream overlays, custom integrations with other services, and more.
+But there's a lot you can do with them: chat bots, stream overlays, custom integrations with other services, and more.
 If you have an idea for a plugin you'd like to see, share it with the [community](/chat?tab=community).

 ## What can a plugin do?